betterscientificsoftware/bssw.io/Articles/Blog/2022-07-BSSwFellows2021.md

 Here's more about what they have been up to and their perspectives on the BSSw Fellowship Program.

-### Increasing accessibility of data (e.g. satellite data) & cloud technologies to a broad scientific community through easy-to-follow Python tutorials
+### Increasing accessibility of data (e.g., satellite data) and cloud technologies to a broad scientific community through easy-to-follow Python tutorials

 BSSw Fellow Marisol Garcia-Reyes developed an online tutorial that teaches how to easily access data increasingly available in the cloud (e.g., earth sciences satellite data) and analyze and visualize the data using cloud computing resources.
 With comprehensive examples, the tutorial provides foundations in Python programming and reproducible research using Jupyter Notebooks, Git, software citations, and cloud computing.
 The tutorial aims to lower the barrier to entry and broaden the community of scientists and students who have access to and can use satellite data and cloud computing resources.
 The tutorial is designed for those whose expertise is not satellite imagery or those that lack the necessary programming proficiency to use these data.
 Learn more at:

 <a href="https://github.com/marisolgr/python_sat_tutorials" class="link-row"> Tutorial: Timeseries of Satellite Data using Python</a>
 <a href="https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar063" class="link-row">HPC Best Practices Webinar: Acquisition and Analysis of Times Series of Satellite Data in the Cloud – Lessons from the Field</a>
-<a href="https://bssw.io/blog_posts/navigating-the-transition-of-climate-science-to-the-cloud" class="link-row">Navigating the transition of (climate) science to the cloud</a>
+<a href="https://bssw.io/blog_posts/navigating-the-transition-of-climate-science-to-the-cloud" class="link-row">Navigating the Transition of (Climate) Science to the Cloud</a>

 <br>